 by Jolene Rae Harrington, Media & Communications Director

 Palm Springs is HOT and we're not talking about the temperature.
-Recent years have seen a veritable explosion in the number of destination events celebrated in this vacation mecca; and not only is tourism at an all-time high, but more and more singles and families are adopting the Greater Palm Springs area as their year-round residence.
+Recent years have seen a veritable explosion in the number of destination events celebrated in this vacation mecca.

 Yet despite the influx, the area's relaxed, uncrowded appeal is here to stay, since development is expanding outward into the vast stretches of land that surround the original town.
 Nowadays, when one refers to "Palm Springs," they could be talking about any one of the nine cities that make up the sprawling Coachella Valley.
 The early village of Palm Springs sprang up in the late 1800s with the coming of the railroad, and during Hollywood's Golden Age became a favorite playground of the elite.
 In more recent decades, the area lost a tad of its luster, and got a reputation as a sleepy retirement community for old-timers and golfers.

 Now all that has changed.
 The celebrities are back, and many come here for a honeymoon hideaway or a wild wedding weekend.
 Tempted by the region's stunning natural scenery, lavish resorts and first-class shopping and entertainment, many bridal couples are skipping Hawaii and opting instead for a destination wedding in this desert oasis.
-Only about a 2-hour drive from anywhere in Southern Cal, Palm Springs is simply bursting with activities—so guests traveling to the wedding from out-of-state (yes, there’s an airport here) also enjoy a mini-vacation.
+Only about a 2-hour drive from anywhere in Southern California, Palm Springs is simply bursting with activities—so guests traveling to the wedding from out-of-state (yes, there's an airport here) also enjoy a mini-vacation.
 While you're recovering from the festivities and sneaking off for some private time with your sweetie, a tempting array of diversions will keep everyone happily occupied, from your Cousin Ned "the Jock," to your snooty Aunt Irma…and you won't have to do a thing.